The NAACP Image Awards Quietly Got It Right This Week

-There are some moments where the divide between Black Hollywood and the rest of the entertainment world become glaring clear.
+There are some moments where the divide between black Hollywood and the rest of the entertainment world become glaring clear.
 The annual NAACP Image Awards are one of those moments.
-The award show recognizes the contributions of people of color in the arts and the individuals among them who promote social justice in the process.
-So while it was business as usual for the likes of the Kardashians and everyone that has ever been in Taylor Swift’s squad on Monday night, you may have noticed some of your favorite Black celebrities getting glammed up in their award show’s best.
+The award show recognises the contributions of people of colour in the arts and the individuals among them who promote social justice in the process.
+So while it was business as usual for the likes of the Kardashians and everyone that has ever been in Taylor Swift’s squad on Monday night, you may have noticed some of your favourite black celebrities getting glammed up in their award show’s best.

 Advertisement